by-tayo/system-information/README.md

 # Filesystem Information
-Viewing filesystem information using Python.
+Viewing system information for Windows using Python.